MatAtBread/AI-UI/guide/extended.md

 ## [iterable](./prototype.md)
 The `iterable` object allows you to *iterable attributes* on your new tag.
 These are both primitive attributes _and_ async iterators that automatically yield values when they are assigned to, so (for example) the snippet `div("Hello ", this.userName)` will automatically update the DOM when something executes `myElement.userName = "Joe";`.
 Iterable attributes can primitives or objects, but not functions or symbols, and there some JavaScript caveats around their usage.

-We'll give some examples of using `iterable` later.

 ## [constructed()](./constructed.md)
 The `constructed()` method allows you to create children, or modify any children passed by the tag function call, and carry out specific operations related to your new tag depending on the attributes passed when it is created, before it is placed into the DOM.